-You can type in the name of a known plugin (i.e. Fancier Author Box) or something generic like “author box.”
+You can type in the name of one of these best plugins for WordPress (i.e. Fancier Author Box) or something generic like “author box.”

 To install a plugin, click the “Install Now” button next to the plugin.
-Make sure to activate the plugin after installing.
+Make sure to activate the plugin after installing it.

 If the WordPress plugin you are looking for isn’t turning up in your search results, you’ll probably have to upload it manually.

 Some plugins must be manually uploaded to WordPress.
 This is more common with paid plugins.